Subhashree89/weather_app/README.md

 # weather_major
-this file shows the weather app which tells the tempreture of an city
+this file shows the weather app which tells the temperature of an city by fetching details from the API.